V0X-DEI/V0X-DEI/README.md

 “LEN NO ONE CARES.”
 oh..? ok.. sorry.

-u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuffwtvr (unless vcf/partner)
+u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) unless i have dni and i move rlly far from people (there's only 1 exception tho ok(mybf

 im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy and awkward so heh.. i usually don't int first okay note that .
 Also im not that talkative , sometimes i jst like to sit in silence;-;